Latest on the Grebes at Lake Hodges - March 2023:

 THE LATEST UPDATES (January 2020)

-Mid August of 2019 we / Ranger Dave were asked to be an official liaison with the City of San Diego (Ranger Dave is out at the Lake for work every day as a trail manager).
-We are working together with the City to help form a management plan that will hopefully be ready by next nesting season.
+Mid August of 2019 we were asked to be an official liaison with the City of San Diego.
+We were working together with the City to help form a management plan that will hopefully be ready by next nesting season.
 We are also working with City of San Diego biologists to assist in providing observational data and to help create an observational data recording protocol.
 The data collected throughout the year gives the Public Utilities Department an idea of the Grebe colony behavior and helps identify when and if they will nest thus avoiding a situation like we had in 2019.

 Currently Lake Hodges is at its maintenance level and will more than likely be at this level for some years to come.
 This level wavers above and below the habitat line that the grebes have used in past years to nest.
 Our early predictions for this year are that the colony will not nest though they will as always go through all the steps it takes to get to that point.
 That being said the season is not over yet and this tenacious water bird may yet find some suitable nesting habitat somewhere around the lake.
 It may take some time for the tulles/reeds around the lake shore to grow enough to provide any viable nesting habitat for the colony as a whole but with the lake at a constant level with any luck it should happen.